-The following legislative proposals are offered by the Administrative Committee of the Board of Trustees for the State Retirement and Pension System for the board's consideration for the 2018 legislation session.
+The following legislative proposals are offered by the Board of Trustees for the State Retirement and Pension System for the Joint Committee on Pensions' consideration for the 2018 legislation session.
 These legislative proposals are intended to clarify or correct perceived inconsistencies within existing law and remove obsolete provisions within the State Personnel and Pensions Article.
 In addition, some of these proposals will result in more freedom for staff to complete the tasks required to help the Agency and System run efficiently.
 These proposals, if approved by the board, will be presented to the joint committee for its consideration to sponsor as legislation for the 2018 legislative session.